tomalaforge/angular-challenges/docs/src/content/docs/guides/create-challenge.md

 - <b>title</b>: The title you want to give to your challenge.
   :::note
-  Title length must be 25 characters maximum
+  The title must be a maximum of 25 characters.
   :::

-- <b>challengeDifficulty</b>: The difficulty you think your challenge is.
-There is 3 difficulties : 🟢 easy / 🟠 medium / 🔴 hard
+- <b>challengeDifficulty</b>: The difficulty you think your challenge has.
+There are three difficulty level : 🟢 easy / 🟠 medium / 🔴 hard
-- <b>name</b>: name of the `apps` repository
+- <b>name</b>: name of the Nx application.
   :::note
   It must be written in **Kebab-Case**
   :::